MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 If run correctly it will produce a .tsv file containing information for each panel in the PanelApp of your choice.

+_Notes_
+1. When preparing the parameters file, please ensure that there is no trailing white space.
+2. This script was developed in Australia, and during testing, we found that requesting data from the Genomics England version of PanelApp would occassionally time out.
+Despite a generous retry time limit, this issue persisted.
+Restarting the script addresses this issue.
+While this issue is likely due to the ~16,000km between the PanelApp server and the requesting computing, we highlight this issue incase people in Europe run into issues when trying to download data from PanelApp Australia.

 ## 1.2 - Panel Downloader